Trump promises he won't say it, then he does

 The Republican nominee's campaign might be unprecedented, but a key element of his stump schtick is rooted in a rhetorical device pioneered by the Ancient Greeks.

 For campaign watchers in 2016, the trope has become so familiar it typically slides by without notice.
-It is most commonly known among linguists as "paralipsis" ("to leave to the side"), a tool employed by the great debater Cicero and Anglo-Irish satirist Jonathan Swift that allows a speaker to effectively say two things at once.
+It is most commonly known among linguists as "paralipsis" ("to leave to the side"), a tool employed by the great Roman debater Cicero and Anglo-Irish satirist Jonathan Swift that allows a speaker to effectively say two things at once.

 The pattern has played out repeatedly over the past 15 months of campaigning: Trump tells you he won't say something negative about a rival, and in so promising, does it anyway.
 He's used the device in talking about Bill and Hillary Clinton, a former Miss Universe, and past primary opponents including Carly Fiorina and Ben Carson, among others.